 Mathematics thrives at LRGS with a large number of pupils entered for the national Mathematics competitions run by the UK Mathematics Trust at Junior, Intermediate and Senior levels, usually leading to several qualifying for the subsequent Kangaroo and Olympiad rounds.
 There are maths teams in Year 8 and 9 and Sixth Form which compete in both local and national competitions.
 Our Year 9 and Sixth Form teams have both represented the school at the National Finals of the UKMT team maths challenge in recent years.
 Our most able pupils are also invited to join a mentoring scheme to enhance their opportunities to study mathematics.

-Mr Chambers is a Deputy Head at the school.
+Mr Chambers is a part-time teacher working with A-level students.
 He helps out with rugby and manages the 2nd XI senior cricket team.
 He enjoys stretching the Oxbridge mathematicians whenever he can.
 Outside of school he is a keen sportsman.

 Mrs Introna is Second in Department and graduated from the University of Pretoria, South Africa with a BEd (Mathematics) in 1986.
 She completed her PGCE at St Martin’s College, Lancaster in 2001 and joined the school in September 2002.
 She loves the great outdoors and enjoys therefore getting involved in activities like the Orienteering Club and the yearly trip to Glenridding.